manjunath-satyamurthy/Neural-Networks-GUI/README.md

 road-map to build all the functionality of the platform from the perspective of the end user.
-Under section [3.1.2](#functional_aspects){reference-type="ref" reference="functional_aspects"} the minimum features and functionality that has to be offered is realized, but they are just description by words and sentences.
+Under section [3.1.2](#functional_aspects){reference-type="ref" reference="functional_aspects") the minimum features and functionality that has to be offered is realized, but they are just description by words and sentences.
 Hence, creating a prototype which takes into account of these functionalities, will be beneficial during the